What are the Benefits and Risks of Taking Birth Control Pills?

 Some women may find that the progestin-only birth control can affect their milk supply, especially when they first start breastfeeding.
 If you start using a progestin-only pill and your milk supply decreases, talk with your doctor about ways to increase your milk supply or other options for preventing pregnancy.6

-The birth control pill may require a monthly cost or copay, and therefore may not be affordable for all women.
-Generic birth control pills are less expensive, but just as effective.
-Most insurance plans will cover birth control at no cost in the US; check with your plan to see which pills are covered on their formulary.
+Most insurance plans will cover birth control at no cost in the U.S. under the Affordable Care Act (ACA).
+Check with your insurance plan to see which pills are covered and the cost.
 If you don't have insurance, ask your doctor or pharmacist about low-cost or free options for birth control.

 You should not use the pill if you have or have had any of the following conditions:

-- Heart disease, heart valve disease, chest pain, heart attack or stroke.
+- Heart disease, heart valve disease, chest pain (angina pectoris), heart attack or stroke.

 - Blood clots in the legs (thrombophlebitis), lungs (pulmonary embolism), or eyes.